 The Effects of a High-Sodium Diet and How to Combat Them

-Here’s how smart eating and healthy habits, including steam therapy, can help you beat the “silent killer.”
+Here’s how smart eating and healthy habits, including steam therapy, may help you reduce your sodium level.

 Americans are a salty bunch.
 Literally.
 Salt, and the sodium it contains, saturates the American diet.
 And that’s a big problem.